 Harris was perhaps the first to experience this on Halloween 6.
 As the film’s screenwriter (and Halloween superfan) Daniel Farrands told HalloweenMovies.com, “She was set to do the film until the final day of pre-production.
 It really came down to an issue of money.
 The studio (Dimension) did not want to pay Danielle more than she received in Halloween 4.
 They did not see her as a central character (although in my script she did not die until the final moments of the film).
 Consequently, Danielle decided, perhaps rightly, that she didn’t want to do the part under those conditions.”

-But she was only 17.
+Harris was only 17 at the time.
 They wanted someone older so they wouldn’t have to worry about the child labor laws which limit the number of hours a minor can work on set.
-When Moustapha interceded on her behalf he was told the only way Dimension would even consider Harris is if she got herself emancipated from her parents so that she would legally be considered an adult and thus not subject to shooting restrictions.
+When Moustapha interceded on her behalf, he was told the only way Dimension would even consider Harris is if she was emancipated from her parents which would legally allow them to treat her as an adult with no shooting restrictions.
 Actually pulling this off was not an easy process.
 It took multiple court appearances and thousands of dollars in legal fees, but she did it.

 Then she finally got to see the script.

 As Harris told Anchor Bay, “I remember everything started to change, like the way everyone was talking about ‘the new script,’ it just wasn’t…I remember leaving thinking, ‘Oh, these people don’t know Halloween.
 I don’t get it.
 Wait.
 I’m confused.
 So, I am pregnant with my uncle’s baby?’
 I just didn’t understand what had happened.
 ‘Oh my God, this is not what I wanted to do.
 I don’t want [Jamie to] die like this’.”